Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 You might encounter clusters of Docker engines and other ways of controlling where and how containers will be created, started, stopped, etc...

 This solution is a simple one, but gives you some idea of how a CD like solution might look like and the various Docker commands it relates to.

-We provided a base level of knowledge for you to investigate and discover more of Docker by yourself.
-The last chapter provides you some interesting links with more useful Docker material.